gristlabs/grist-help/help/index.md

 Email: <support@getgrist.com>

 If you have questions not answered here, problem reports, or other feedback, please contact us!
-While using Grist, you can use the "Contact us" link in the notifications (<span class="grist-icon" style="--icon: var(--icon-Notification)"></span>) dropdown on the top right.
+While using Grist, you can use the "Give feedback" link in the notifications (<span class="grist-icon" style="--icon: var(--icon-Notification)"></span>) dropdown on the top right.
 Or email us at <support@getgrist.com>.